 When you homeschool high school, you only have one goal per year.
-Simple homeschooling can be your key to creating a stress-free high school experience.
+Simple homeschooling can be your key to creating a stress-free homeschool high school experience.
 When you stop trying to accomplish everything all at once, you can start to enjoy homeschooling high school.
 Your kids will learn more and your family will experience more harmony.
 Now take a deep breath and get started.

 Unsure about homeschool high school?
 Avoid these mistakes and you're golden!
 How to Avoid the 5 Biggest Mistakes Parents Make Homeschooling High School.

 College preparation allows for maximum flexibility.
 Teens often change their minds.
 No matter how many times your child changes career plans, you will be ready for anything.
 Thinking about college can help if your child goes to college, of course.
 However, if your child does not go to college, no harm is done.
-You simply end up with a well educated adult, ready to take on the world.
+You simply end up with a well-educated adult, ready to take on the world.

 Think about college by learning how to homeschool high school.
 Take classes and read books to help you learn about course selection and record keeping.
 Begin to talk about college preparation with your child.

 Homeschooling sophomore year is the time to prepare for college.
 Your homeschool high school should remain the same warm and loving learning environment it has always been.
-Preparing does not mean transforming your happy homeschool into a military academy or Socratic classroom.
+Preparing does not mean transforming your happy homeschool high school into a military academy or Socratic classroom.
 Instead, the best preparation will occur when you continue to use what has worked for you in the past.
-Move forward with the curriculum that has been working, and make adjustments when you identify problems.
+Move forward with the homeschool curriculum that has been working, and make adjustments when you identify problems.
 Keep your forward momentum with confidence.

 Within the context of your homeschool high school, prepare for college by taking two specific steps in sophomore year.
 First, begin a foreign language if you haven’t already.
 For homeschoolers, it may be a source of great fear, and you may want to put it off.
 But colleges like to see two or three years of a single foreign language in high school.